ifilipechau/ifilipechau/README.md

 ## 🎯 Next Steps

+I'm passionate about pushing the boundaries of technology and engineering, and I'm always eager to learn and adapt.

-I'm actively seeking opportunities to grow into a **senior engineering role** where I can leverage my skills in:
+That being said, I'm actively seeking opportunities to grow into a **senior engineering role** where I can leverage my skills in:
 - Data center operations and design
 - Access control and security systems
 - Cloud computing and AI integration